mignarda.com

+As concert performers, lute song duo Mignarda – Ron Andrico & Donna Stewart – specialize in thoughtful programming that illuminates the vibrant mingling of renaissance music and poetry.
 Mignarda’s lecture-recital presentations go a step further to illustrate the important links that integrate historical music and poetry, literature, theater, art, and science.
 Programs are presented with visual aids and musical examples but without costumes, juggling, or other gimmicks.
 We bring history to life, allowing the material the chance to communicate on its own merits.
 Our audiences often remark that historical music, as we present it, seems as fresh and direct as if it were newly composed.

 We thrive on the challenge of creating thoughtfully tailored presentations to fit the setting and the audience.
 As our list of appearances indicates, we’ve worked with educators to create interdisciplinary programs for audiences ranging from K - 12 to graduate students in specialized seminars.

 What follows is a representative sampling of some of our more popular lectures, but is by no means comprehensive.
+Contact us and see what we can create together to help you bring history to life for your students.

-From Notation to Performance: the musician’s role in interpreting early music
+The musician’s role in interpreting early music

 Students are fascinated to learn the origins of western musical notation, up to and including the hexachord in late 16th century as it gave way to our more modern tonal system.
 Presented in an interactive format with live performances reinforced by visual materials, this program has proven to be very popular with a variety of classes.